New Decade, New Approach: Priorities of the Restored Executive

+Northern Ireland Executive Formation Agreement

 Aftermath

 First Minister Arlene Foster resigned in May 2021 after the DUP signaled a no-confidence vote would be held against her.
 She was replaced by former Minister of Communities Paul Givan on 17 June 2021, with O'Neill staying on as deputy first minister.
 However, Givan himself resigned in protest in February 2022 over disputes with Westminster concerning the Northern Ireland Protocol, with early elections called for 7 May 2022.
 No legislation was held on the contents of the Irish Language Act prior to the 2022 Assembly election.